Skip to main content

 accept_message()

-Because the transaction comes from the outside world, it does not contain the Toncoin required to pay the transaction fee.
+Because the message comes from the outside world, it does not contain the Toncoin required to pay the transaction fee.
 When sending TON using the accept_message() function, a gas_credit (at the time of writing its value is 10,000 gas units) is applied which allows the necessary calculations to be carried out for free if the gas does not exceed the gas_credit value.
 After the accept_message() function is used, all the gas spent (in TON) is taken from the balance of the smart contract.
 More can be read about this process here.

 Transaction Expirationโ€‹